NicolaiBondarenco/NicolaiBondarenco/README.md

 ### ___Hi there 👋___

 ___My name is Niсolai Bondarenсo.
-I'm 28 years old and I'm a FRONT-END DEVELOPER (React JS).
-More than three years in FrontEnd development.
-I worked for a year in BPay (Moldova payment system).
-And for a year and a half I have been working in Technology Oriented.
-I led project from scratch, participated in writing a custom UI library, playwright tests.___
+I’m a full-stack developer with a strong focus on front-end development.
+I have experience working with React, Next.js, Node.js, and NestJS, building scalable web applications from scratch.
+At Technology Oriented, I led front-end development, contributed to a custom UI library, and implemented Playwright tests for automation.
+I also developed a multi-page e-commerce website for water filters with a shopping cart and order flow (fullstack).
+I value clean, maintainable code and enjoy creating fast, user-friendly interfaces that work seamlessly with backend logic.

+Technical skills:
+HTML,
+CSS,
+JavaScript, TypeScript
+React, Next
+Node Nest JS
+REST-API
+Playwright test,
+Storybook,
+Jira___

 ____